JvanKatwijk/dab-cmdline/README.md

         sudo make install

-where XXX is one of the supported input devices, i.e. SDRPLAY, AIRSPY, DABSTICK, WAVFILES, or RTL_TCP.
+where XXX is one of the supported input devices, i.e. SDRPLAY, AIRSPY, RTLSDR, WAVFILES, or RTL_TCP.
 The name of the generated executable is dab-xxx-y, where xxx is the device name, and y the number of the example to which the executable belongs.